nixilla/cqrs-bundle/README.md

 * CreateContactHandler - command handler
 * ContactRepository - class that interacts with data store - similar concept as Doctrine repository
 * ContactCreated - this is the event class that gets persisted to data store
+* MarketingNotificationListener - a sample listener which send Hipchat notification
+* CampaignMonitorContactCreatedProjector - a sample projector, which updates Campaign Monitor

 Let's start with non-cqrs stuff, and that is Symfony form and controller.
 I've omitted some code (like constructors and use statements) to make it shorter.